pkkht/Java-coding-grind/README.md

 # Java-coding-grind
-Java code exercises - code compiled in Java 17
+Java code exercises - all are stand-alone Java main applications compiled in Java 17.

+Exercises from HackerRank